QuintPhoenix/CFG-Parser/README.md

 ## Limitations

 Terminals should be any lowercase character except 'e' as it is reserved for empty strings.
 Non-terminals should be any uppercase character.
+Also the productions should be in form of A->X, where A is a single Non-terminal and X is combination of Terminals and Non-terminals.

 ## TODO